 Medication / drugs

 A drugs trolley is provided for learning and teaching purposes.
-However no drugs are kept on the premises.
+All contents of the trolleys are simulated, no drugs are kept on the premises.

 Nitrile powder free gloves